DOCA Pipeline Language Services Guide

 Key Features of P4

-High-level abstraction – Simplifies programming of complex network data planes with clear and concise syntax
+High-level abstraction: Simplifies the programming of complex network data planes with clear and concise syntax

 P4 Compiler

-The P4 compiler (p4c) is a critical component in the P4 ecosystem.
-It automatically generates the data plane program and a corresponding control plane interface, ensuring seamless coordination between the data plane and control plane.
+A P4 compiler (p4c) is a critical component in the P4 ecosystem.
+It automatically generates the data plane program and corresponding control plane interface, ensuring seamless coordination between the data plane and control plane.

 Focus on NVIDIA's DOCA Pipeline Language